scrapinghub/splash/README.rst

 Stress tests
 ============

-There are some stress tests that spawn its own splash2 server and a mock server to run tests against.
+There are some stress tests that spawn its own splash server and a mock server to run tests against.

 To run the stress tests::

-    python -m splash2.stress
+    python -m splash.tests.stress

 Typical output::

-    $ python -m splash2.tests.stress
+    $ python -m splash.tests.stress
     Total requests: 1000
     Concurrency   : 50
     Log file      : /tmp/splash-stress-48H91h.log